-Ray Peat Carrot Salad is a simple and nutritious salad recipe that aligns with the dietary principles advocated by Ray Peat, a biologist and physiologist known for his research on hormones and nutrition.
+Ray Peat Carrot Salad is a simple and nutritious salad recipe that aligns with the dietary principles advocated by Dr. Ray Peat, a biologist, and physiologist known for his research on hormones and nutrition.

-The late Dr. Ray Peat claims that eating raw carrots with their skin on assists with the elimination of excess estrogen from the body.
+The late Dr. Ray Peat claims that eating raw carrots assists with the elimination of excess estrogen from the body.
 He has a very large following in many alternative-thinking circles.

 Jump to: